zoalst/Speak3D/readme.md

   - ctrl+z is buggy
   - use updated version of three.js
   - create self command, for third person view
+  - when creating many geometries w/ one command, morph them into one geometry (maybe when amount >= a certian amount)
   - better controls to navigate in 3D space
   - add parameters for dimensions, rotation, etc.
   - problems with people talking fast